Mapsui/Mapsui/docfx/documentation/projections.md

 things clear for everyone.
 Below are some basic concepts.
 I like [this](https://www.youtube.com/watch?v=kIID5FDi2JQ) video introduction to map projections.

 ## The most common scenario
-Often user deal with GPS coordinates.
-These are coordinates in a system called WGS84, or lat/long coordinates, or [EPSG:4326](https://epsg.io/4326).
+Much point data is in a coordinates system called WGS84, or lat/long coordinates, or [EPSG:4326](https://epsg.io/4326).
 Most maps are in some another coordinate system which is better suited for display.
-The projection used in most online maps these days is SphericalMercator, or WebMercator, PseudoMercator or [EPSG:8756](https://epsg.io/3857).
+The projection used in most online maps these days is SphericalMercator, or WebMercator, PseudoMercator or [EPSG:3857](https://epsg.io/3857).
 The OpenStreetMap tile layer that is used in many samples of Mapsui is also in SphericalMercator.
 If you use this map your coordinates also need to be in SphercialMercator.
 By default there is no automatic projection in Mapsui.
-The Mapsui helper methods for this are SphericalMerator.FromLonLat/ToLonLat.
+The Mapsui helper methods for this transformation are SphericalMerator.FromLonLat/ToLonLat.

 ## Parts of Mapsui involved in projections
 - **Map**: There is one Map.
 It is inevitably in some kind of projection.